grixu/synchronizer/README.md

 If you synchronize data from database to database you can use built-in `AbstractLoader` which is prepared for handling such type of operations.
 Just create your own loader class extending `AbstractLoader` and add `buildQuery()` method.

+#### Default sync handler

+Synchronizer provide `SyncHandlerInterface` which you can use to create custom class which be returning SerializableClosure containing code which will be used to handle synchronization in `SyncDataParsedJob` and `StartSyncAction`.
+Such Closure should take 2 arguments:

+- DtoCollection (`Illuminate\Support\Collection`)
+- Config (`Grixu\Config\SyncConfig`)

+#### Default error handler

+Also, there is an `ErrorHandlerInterface` that you can use to create custom class which be returning SerializableClosure containing code which will be fired in catch block of standard sync method in `SyncDataParsedJob`.
+Such a Closure should take 1 argument which is `Exception` class.

 ## Configuration

 There are 5 options available in config file to adjust how `synchronizer` should work and behave: